coms-w3132/final-project-fbk2111/README.md

 ## Potential Challenges and Roadblocks
 API Limitations and Rate Limits:
-  Challenge: Kraken's API may have rate limits or restrictions on the number of requests per minute/hour, which could affect the responsiveness and performance of the trading algorithm.
+  Challenge: Alpaca's API may have rate limits or restrictions on the number of requests per minute/hour, which could affect the responsiveness and performance of the trading algorithm.
-  Solution: Implement rate limiting mechanisms in the trading algorithm to adhere to Kraken's API usage policies.
+  Solution: Implement rate limiting mechanisms in the trading algorithm to adhere to Alpaca's API usage policies.
 Use techniques like request throttling, backoff strategies, and caching to manage      API calls efficiently.
-Consult Kraken's documentation and seek guidance from the instructor or TAs if needed.
+Consult Alpaca's documentation and seek guidance from the instructor or TAs if needed.
 Market Data Quality and Reliability:
-  Challenge: Market data obtained from Kraken's API may be incomplete, delayed, or inconsistent, leading to inaccurate analysis and decision-making.
+  Challenge: Market data obtained from Alpaca's API may be incomplete, delayed, or inconsistent, leading to inaccurate analysis and decision-making.
   Solution: Implement data validation and error handling mechanisms to detect and handle anomalies in market data.
 Consider using multiple data sources or historical data backups for validation and   comparison.
 Collaborate with the instructor or TAs to troubleshoot data-related issues and explore alternative data providers if necessary.
 Complexity of Trading Strategies:
   Challenge: Designing and implementing advanced trading strategies with complex logic and parameters can be challenging, requiring in-depth understanding of financial markets and algorithmic trading principles.
   Solution: Break down trading strategies into smaller, manageable components and implement them incrementally.
 Conduct thorough research on trading strategies, leverage existing libraries and frameworks, and seek guidance from financial experts or instructors to validate and refine strategies effectively.
 Concurrency and Asynchronous Programming:
   Challenge: Implementing asynchronous programming for handling multiple concurrent tasks, such as fetching market data, analyzing strategies, and executing trades, can be complex and error-prone.
   Solution: Utilize asynchronous programming libraries like asyncio and async/await to manage concurrent tasks efficiently.
 Follow best practices for error handling, resource management, and task coordination.
 Seek assistance from instructors or TAs for understanding asynchronous programming concepts and troubleshooting concurrency issues.